wp-plugins/gravity-buttons/readme.txt

 3. Create a new Post or Page (or edit an existing one) and click the Gravity Button button in the post editor (it will be a purple button next to all the others)
 4. Select your button style, text, and specify where users should go when they click your button
 5. Click "Insert" to insert the button into your post.
 Self-Five for creating a beautiful button in seconds.
+6. Edit any existing button by double clicking it, or editing the text in-line

 == Frequently Asked Questions ==